James Foley (author): Career

 Foley's first picture book, The Last Viking, was written by Norman Jorgensen and published by Fremantle Press in 2011.
 The book won the 2012 Society of Children's Book Writers and Illustrators Crystal Kite Award for Australia and New Zealand.
 It was also shortlisted for the 2022 CBCA Book of the Year Award: Early Childhood.

 Foley's second picture book In The Lion was also his first as both author and illustrator.
 In The Lion received a Notable Book in the 2013 CBCA Children's Book of the Year Award: Picture Book category, and was included as one of the recommended Australian titles in the International Youth Library's 2012 White Ravens list.

 My Dead Bunny was released in 2015.
 Written by Sigi Cohen, this tongue-in-cheek picture book for older readers was shortlisted in the 2016 CBCA Children's Book of the Year Award: Picture Book category, and received recognition in several Australian children's choice awards.

 Foley's 2021 picture book Stellarphant was critically acclaimed and received multiple awards: it won the 2022 CBCA Sun Project: Shadowers’ Choice Award for Picture Book of the Year, received an Honour Book award in the 2022 CBCA Children's Book of the Year Award: Picture Book category, was listed in the International Youth Library’s 2022 White Ravens List, and was number 36 in the 2022 Better Reading Top 50 Kids' Books.
 Stellarphant was also shortlisted in the Western Australian Premier's Book Awards, the Aurealis Awards and several Australian children's choice awards.
-Stellarphant has been published in North America, Turkey, the Netherlands, South Korea and China, and is currently being adapted for the stage by Western Australia's Barking Gecko Theatre Company.
+Stellarphant has been published in North America, Turkey, the Netherlands, South Korea, China and Italy, and was adapted for the stage by Western Australia's Barking Gecko Theatre Company.